Skip to content

 Merkle Root

 The single hash that encapsulates the entirety of the data represented in a Merkle tree.
-For instance, it is used by the State Connector to store only the Merkle root and avoid having to store the whole tree.
+For instance, it is used by the Flare Data Connector to store only the Merkle root and avoid having to store the whole tree.

 Merkle Tree

 A cryptographic data structure that aggregates large sets of data into a single hash, enabling fast verification of data integrity and membership.
-For example, in the State Connector, Merkle trees play a crucial role in organizing and verifying attestations, which are hashed representations of data records like address validity proofs.
-For more information, check the State Connector protocol.
+For example, in the Flare Data Connector, Merkle trees play a crucial role in organizing and verifying attestations, which are hashed representations of data records like address validity proofs.
+For more information, check the Flare Data Connector protocol.
 Read more...

 Metaverse